top of page

 How does the Rescue Service Operate?

+The Rescue is run and financed by the AusRFS.
+The Rescue Service Procedures and Code of Conduct are contained in the AusRFS Bylaws.
 All rats that come into the Rescue Service undergo a basic health check and parasite treatment and receive medical treatment if necessary.
-Then they are either housed with our Rescue Service Co-ordinator or fostered by club members for a while so their health and personality can be assessed, and to be sure that females are not pregnant, before being offered for adoption.
+Then they go to live with one of our Foster Carer Team for a while so their health and personality can be assessed, and to be sure that females are not pregnant, before being offered for adoption.

 What sorts of rats are available?